-Your H&S Assessment may well indicate situations where you need to provide specific items of equipment in order to fulfil your work safety obligations.
+Your Health & Safety Assessment may well indicate situations where you need to provide specific items of equipment in order to fulfil your work safety obligations.
 This is where Lyco can help.
 Experience shows that the most popular items by far, are Kidde smoke alarms, fire extinguishers, fire blankets and Health and Safety signs (including emergency exit signs).
 You may need “No Smoking” signs to help prevent fire starting or signs to indicate designated Smoking Areas if you have any.

 Safety under foot